Zola provides pre-built binaries for MacOS, Linux and Windows on the GitHub release page.

 Since there is no shell in the Zola docker image, if you want to use it from inside a Dockerfile, you have to use the

-exec form of RUN
+exec form of RUN, like:

 FROM ghcr.io/getzola/zola:v0.19.1 as zola